Alcohol and Drug Detox Under Our Medical Supervision

 At UMATTERCARE the client is fully involved in the development of the treatment plan which is based on the client’s specific needs and strengths.
 Our approach is client-centred care therefore we consider the client’s collaboration as a power source for a successful detox.

-During the days, our medical team provides around-the-clock care and monitoring.
+During the days of detox, our medical team provides around-the-clock care and monitoring.
 Because the detoxing period is the hardest for our clients, we must help them feel as comfortable as possible.
 We understand that during this period clients are physically and mentally vulnerable.
 Therefore, we combine prescribed medications, healthy nutrition and counselling to prevent complications and reduce withdrawal symptoms.

 Quitting alcohol or drugs “cold turkey” can be dangerous to your health.
 Remember that the body has been operating under the control of the substance or substances.
 Abruptly stopping them may “confuse the brain” and force the body to go into a state of shock.
 That can lead to serious issues such as seizures and, in some cases, coma.
 However, it is always good to become well informed before making any decision to stop alcohol or drugs.